Was your relative a Jewish refugee to Britain from Germany, Austria, or Czechoslovakia in 1939?

 If so, they may well have found refuge in Kitchener camp near Sandwich, Kent.

-This website is being established for a limited period of time to gather together Kitchener camp documents, letters, photographs, and histories.
+The aim of this website is to gather together Kitchener camp documents, letters, photographs, and histories.

 We hope to create a better understanding: